 The Austrade Project and Elevator Initiative will lead the way for integrating emerging technology expertise within Industry and Research collaborations.

-The launch will feature an important panel discussion around the urgency of creating clear collaborative channels between the building industry, academic research and emerging technology solutions to create sustainable, long-term impact for our industry.
+The launch featured an important panel discussion around the urgency of creating clear collaborative channels between the building industry, academic research and emerging technology solutions to create sustainable, long-term impact for our industry.

 The Austrade Project